-• We implemented PRISM for all banks and insurers on 25th November 2011.
-We plan to implement PRISM for all credit unions, intermediaries, investment firms, trustees, administrators and funds in late May / early June 2012.
-We will transition to using PRISM for conduct-focused thematic work between November 2011 and November 2012 - we are already using PRISM Risk Governance Panels to quality assure conduct focused thematic work and are using PRISM to assess the conduct risk posed by higher impact firms. - We are writing to all relationship managed banks and insurers12 in December 2011 to inform them of their impact categories.
+- PRISM has now been implemented for all financial sectors regulated by the Central Bank.
+This was achieved in a phased process with banks and insurers on 25th November 2011 and credit unions, intermediaries, investment firms, trustees, administrators and funds in late May / early June 2012.
+We transitioned to using PRISM for conduct focused thematic work between November 2011 and November 2012. - We corresponded with all relationship managed banks and insurers in December 2011 to inform them of their impact categories.
 We consulted publicly on which metrics to use in December 2010.
 The impact rating will only change if a firm grows or shrinks its business. - Higher impact firms can expect a cycle of engagement activities with the Central Bank.
 High impact firms can expect to have one of our teams on site once a quarter reviewing an aspect of the firm's risk.
-Medium-high impact firms can expect to have a full risk assessment with extensive on site investigatory work once every two to four years.
-Medium-low impact firms will also receive periodic full risk assessments.
+Medium-high impact firms can expect to have a risk assessment with extensive on site investigatory work once every two to four years.
+Medium-low impact firms will also receive periodic risk assessments.
 The leadership of all these categories of firm will also benefit from a regular cycle of meetings with our supervisors. - Low impact firms need to ensure they comply fully with all regulatory requirements in the same fashion as higher impact firms.
 They will be monitored through a combination of semi-automated checking of returns and thematic visits, as well as issues identified arising from any summary inspections that may be conducted.
-As with other impact categories, failure to comply with requirements may lead to enforcement action. - In addition to the minimum engagement activities, there will be additional engagement where needed to address identified issues, request additional information or conduct thematic reviews. $^{^{12}}$ All banks and insurers which are not low impact.

-- Your supervisory team will assess the risk probability your firm poses through the completion of engagement tasks and will periodically let you know the areas in which we adjudge the key risks to lie.
-If we judge some risks to be unacceptable, we will set you a Risk Mitigation Programme which will require you to take action to mitigate the risk. - You will have ten working days to comment on factual inaccuracies in our findings, to the extent that providing you with an opportunity to do this is not incompatible with Central Bank objectives - we reserve the right to require immediate action on any issue of concern at any time.
-We will not enter into extended dialogue with firms about RMP actions and, when the premise upon which they were written is sound, we will not remove them or water them down in response to feedback. - The final risk ratings and risk mitigation programme (RMP) will be communicated to the firm's board.
+As with other impact categories, failure to comply with requirements may lead to enforcement action. - In addition to the minimum engagement activities, there will be additional engagement where needed to address identified issues, request additional information or conduct thematic reviews. - Your supervisory team will assess the risk probability your firm poses thorough the completion of engagement tasks and will periodically let you know the areas in which we adjudge the key risks to lie.
+If we judge some risks to be unacceptable, we will set you a Risk Mitigation Programme which will require you to take action to mitigate the risk. - You will have ten working days to comment on factual inaccuracies in our findings, to the extent that providing you with an opportunity to do this is not incompatible with Central Bank objectives we reserve the right to require immediate action on any issue of concern at any time.
+We do not enter into extended dialogue with firms about RMP actions and, when the premise upon which they were written is sound, we do not remove them or water them down in response to feedback. - The final risk ratings and risk mitigation programme (RMP) will be communicated to the firm's board.
 For high impact firms, we will present our findings and the required RMP to the firm's board. - PRISM will enable us to better track RMP actions.
-We will be actively following up on them and will expect the required actions to be fully completed by the specified deadline. - Under PRISM, you should expect your supervisor to have searching and demanding conversations with you, focusing on the important issues which matter for your firm, for financial stability and for consumer protection.
-If there are serious issues presenting unacceptable risks, we will expect you to engage constructively to resolve them swiftly.
-Appendix A How the Central Bank will engage with firms?
+We will actively follow up on them and will expect the required actions to be fully completed by the specified deadline.